 Phonics & Spelling

 Phonics teaching continues throughout Year One where children learn the different ways sounds can be represented in print.
 Children continue to learn to read and spell common and tricky words such as ‘were’ and ‘who’.
-In Year Two the emphasis in phonics teaching moves towards increasingly accurate spelling and choosing the right spelling for the sound.
+In Year Two the emphasis in phonics teaching moves towards increasingly accurate spelling and choosing the right spelling for the sound in a particular word.

-By the end of Key Stage 1, our pupils are able to read aloud age-appropriate texts accurately and with sufficient speed.
-This prepares them for Key Stage 2 where alongside comprehension skills, spelling, grammar and punctuation lessons continue to be taught effectively.
+By the end of Key Stage 1, our pupils are able to read aloud age-appropriate texts with fluency, speed and expression.

 The books that children take home are closely matched to their phonics knowledge and are fully decodable (meaning they can use their phonics knowledge to sound out any unknown words).
 Repeated practice of these books both at home and school allows children to develop fluency.

 In addition to their decodable books, children also take home a high quality book to share with adults and siblings.
 This exposes children to a range of vocabulary, stories and non-fiction texts beyond their current reading ability.